tremor-rs/tremor-runtime/tremor-script/patterns.md

 ## data

-Data is seperated by `,` this can be seen in arrays and records as well as in the window declerators for select and the with and args part of troy and trickle defines and creates
+Data is separated by `,` this can be seen in arrays and records as well as in the window declerators for select and the with and args part of troy and trickle defines and creates

 # order of arguments in commands